qzaidi/obcache/README.md

 ObCache
 =======

 ObCache is an Object caching module for node.js.
-Objects are cached in memory, kept in an LRU.
+Objects are cached in memory, via a backing store.

+Currently 2 stores are supported.

+ - Memory
+ - Redis

+Use Redis for persistent caches.

 Usage
 ------